Dipsea Race: Other races on the Dipsea Trail

 Two other races use the same course route: the Double Dipsea, held in late June, and the Quad Dipsea, an ultramarathon, which takes place in late November.
 Despite the use of the Dipsea name, these two races are not officially affiliated with the Dipsea Race.

 Double Dipsea

 The Double Dipsea is a 13.7-mile (22 km) run usually held on the Saturday thirteen days after the Dipsea.
-Now organized by the Dolphin South End Running Club, San Francisco icon Walt Stack put together the first Double Dipsea race in 1970.
+Initially organized by the Dolphin South End Running Club, San Francisco icon Walt Stack put together the first Double Dipsea race in 1970.
+As of 2013, the Double Dipsea race is organized by Brazen Racing.

 Quad Dipsea

 The Quad Dipsea is a 28.4-mile (45.7 km) trail ultra, held annually in November on the Saturday following Thanksgiving.
 The Quad starts and finishes in Mill Valley, following the Dipsea Trail westward to Stinson Beach, out-and-back twice over the same course as the Dipsea Race and the Double Dipsea.
 The race has 9,276 feet (2,827 m) of both climb and descent.
 First held in 1983 with only 8 runners, the race is now limited to about 250 runners.